willie68/ReCoS-Remote-Command-Service/service/README.md

 Parameter:

-delayTime: time to delay in Seconds
+time: time to delay in Seconds